tendermint/tendermint/docs/tendermint-core/p2p/peer_manager.md

 It may occur, however, that when this transition is invoked the peer is already in the [`Connected`](#connected-peer) state.
-The most likely reason is that the router, while dialing this peer, has also accepted an incoming connection from this same peer.
+The most likely reason is that the router, while dialing this peer, has also accepted an incoming connection from the same peer.
-In this case, the transition fails, indicating to the router that is should close the established connection.
+In this case, the transition fails, indicating to the router that is should close the newly established connection.

 > Question: is it possible to have multiple routines dialing to the same peer?
 > This could be another reason for this transition to fail.